 Fabián Forte’s Legions, an Argentine horror-comedy that premiered at the 2022 edition of the Fantaspoa Film Festival, is a delightful concoction bound to please fans of Sam Raimi, Alex de la Iglesia, Rodrigo Aragao and even Will Ferrell.
 A clever mix of horror and comedy is a really tricky balance to achieve, but Legions mostly succeeds

 I’ve always enjoyed debating an entertaining hypothetical scenario, and the crazier the better; from insane vs. match-ups of different competing franchises, to the animal kingdom, or even warring countries from different time periods.
-It’s especially enjoyable when those debating can defend a side by reeling off near encyclopaedic knowledge to back up their reasoning.
-Yet,
+It’s especially enjoyable when those debating can defend a side by reeling off near-encyclopaedic knowledge to back up their reasoning.
+Yet, what

 There are a lot of bad pants in this movie.
 Also, bad haircuts, bad sex and, whenever a chair is needed to hit someone over the head, or a table required to topple onto, all manner of bad prop furniture eager to disintegrate upon impact.
 At times there is no end to the bad.